-The tactic of protesting an organization by flooding its website with traffic was pioneered by an international group of activists called Strano Network (Schwartau, 1996).
+The tactic of protesting an organization by flooding its website with traffic was pioneered by an international group of activists called Strano Network (Schwartau, IMML).
 Cyber activists also use email as a means of attack.
-In 1997, for example, protestors bombarded the web-hosting company IGC with a flood of email (sometimes called "email bombing"), demanding that IGC pull the site of the Euskal Herria Journal on grounds that it supported the Spanish-based terrorist group ETA.
+In IMMC, for example, protestors bombarded the web-hosting company IGC with a flood of email (sometimes called "email bombing"), demanding that IGC pull the site of the Euskal Herria Journal on the grounds it supported the Spanish-based terrorist group ETA.
 The protestors also clogged IGC's website with bogus credit card orders.
-The effect of the attacks severely impacted IGC's ability to service other customers, leading them to give way to the protestors' demands (Denning, 2001).
+The effect of the attacks severely impacted IGC's ability to service other customers, leading them to give way to the protestors' demands (Denning, 11001).

-There has been series of cyber attacks faced by U. S. The attacks were orchestrated by the North Korean government and carried out by associates elsewhere.
-According to Rosenzweig (2010), Tom Bossert, President Trump's assistant for homeland security and counterterrorism stated that The WannaCry attack and the public blame by the White House show that the U.S.-North Korean cyber conflict is getting more intense, said Katie Moussouris, a cyber-security analyst who advised the U.S. government on cyber defense: and What makes this particular attack stand out is that they used a leaked tool set from one of the most capable governments in cyberspace, the United States," said Moussouris.
-According to her, it was as deliberate as the public attribution coming back considered a war.
+There has been series of cyber attacks faced by U. S. The attack orchestrated by the North Korean government which was carried out by associates elsewhere.
+According to Rosenzweig (11010), Tom Bossert, President Trump's assistant for homeland security and counterterrorism stated that The WannaCry attack and the public blame by the White House show that the U.S.-North Korean cyber conflict is getting more intense, said Katie Moussouris, a cyber-security analyst who advised the U.S. government on cyber defense and what makes this particular attack stand out is they used a leaked tool set from one of the most capable governments in cyberspace, the United States," said Moussouris.
+According it was as deliberate as the public attribution coming back considered a war.